Listening to plants in the greenhouse

 Partners: TU Delft (Do IoT Fieldlab, RoboHouse), Plense Technologies, TNO, MCS, Tomatoworld.

-ULTRASOUND FOR AUTOMATED AND ACCURATE CROP MONITORING
+ULTRASOUND FOR AUTOMATED AND PRECISE CROP MONITORING

-POSSIBILITIES OF 5G
+CAPABILITIES OF 5G